JBEI/edd/docs/Developer_Setup_Running.md

 These additional services may be included as well:

+-   **ice**: strain registry used to track information on strains used in experiments
 -   **nginx**: webserver that proxies clients' HTTP requests to other Docker services
 -   **nginx-gen**: monitors container start/stop events to generate configs for `nginx`
 -   **letsencrypt**: generates TLS certificates for `nginx` through the Let's Encrypt service